 Warm Up Exercises Golf – It took forever, but it seems spring is finally here.
 That also means that golf season is upon us.
 After a long winter of hibernation and inactivity, taking some aggressive swings with the golf club can be very hard on your back.
-Most injuries occur due to inadequate warm-up and occur during the impact or follow-through phase of the swing.
+Our Chiropractors find most injuries occur due to inadequate warm-up and occur during the impact or follow-through phase of the swing.

 1) Low Back Stretch

 Lay on your back and pull your knee to your chest.
 To get more of a stretch pull your leg across your body (towards your opposite shoulder).
 Hold your stretch for 30 seconds and complete two on each side.

 In a lunge position, perform a pelvic tilt and lean backwards.
 You should feel this stretch through the groin area.
 Hold for 30 seconds, complete two on each side.

 Kneel with your feet touching and knees spread at shoulder width.
 Sit back on your heels and reach forward with arms overhead, lowering your chest towards the ground.
 Hold this position for 30 seconds, repeat 3 times.